avizmarques/rooms-booking-app/README.md

   - **Pixel perfection:**
     I had to take a liberty here and there with the design, since some things in the figma were unusual: for example in the main component, the padding is 30 on one side and 38 in the other.
 I believe this is unintended (and I can't contact the designer in this case), so I corrected it and centered the container.
 There might a couple of situations like this.

+    Furthermore, I don't own the Helvetica font used in the design so I used a similar sans.

   - **Input fields:**
     I have access to tailwind ui so I used the input fields from there to save some time and build a form really quickly.